grafana/grafana/public/app/plugins/panel/candlestick/README.md

 # Candlestick

-The candlestick panel is a style of financial chart typically used to describe price movements of a security, derivative, or currency.
+The candlestick panel shows a chart that is typically used to describe price movements of a security, derivative, or currency.

 This chart is **included** with Grafana.